Teifion/angen/documentation/protocol/account.md

-# Registration
+# Account
+Everything related to account management.

+## `account/register`
 Registration is the process of creating new accounts.
 It can be enabled/disabled with a system setting.
 To register an account you can use:
 ```json
 {
   "name": "account/register",